Table of Contents

 Step 3: Track contractor payments for 1099s

-Once the feature to start tracking payments for 1099, follow the steps to set up each vendor.
+Once the feature to start tracking payments for 1099 is on, follow the steps to set up and enter vendors.

 - Select the Vendors menu and then Vendor Center.